 The City Council shall identify those portions of the City where application of the Planned Development District is appropriate.
-Planned Development Districts may be initiated in accordance with the process for initiating General Plan amendments described in Chapter 9.61.080(b) of this Code.
+Planned Development Districts may be initiated in accordance with the process for initiating General Plan amendments described in Chapter 9.61.0S0(b) of this Code.
 After initiation of the process to consider an application for a Planned Development District, the procedures identified in this Chapter 9.34 shall be followed.
-Amendments to Title 9 and to the Land Use Element, Urban Design Element, and Conservation/Open Space Element of the General Plan shall not be effective in the coastal zone for local coastal program purposes unless and until effectively certified by the Coastal Coastal Program shall be processed pursuant to the provisions of Section 9.61.080(e) of Title 9.
+Amendments to Title 9 and to the Land Use Element, Urban Design Element, and Conservation/Open Space Element of the General Plan shall not be effective in the coastal zone for local coastal program purposes unless and until effectively certified by the Coastal Commission as an amendment to the Local Coastal Program.
+An amendment to the Local Coastal Program shall be processed pursuant to the provisions of Section 9.61.0S0(e) of Title 9.